Kriegsmarine (board game)

-Kriegsmarine is a board wargame published by Simulations Canada (SimCan) in 1980 that is a simulation of tactical naval comabt in the Atlantic and Mediterranean during World War II.
+Kriegsmarine is a board wargame published by Simulations Canada (SimCan) in 1980 that is a simulation of tactical naval combat in the Atlantic and Mediterranean during World War II.

 Description

 Kriegsmarine is a two-player naval wargame.
 The game includes seventeen scenarios based on historical encounters, which range from combat between two ships to fleet actions.
 The game has similar rules to SimCan's other naval games, allowing two or more games to be combined.

 Components

 The ziplock bag or game box contains: